InsightDataScience/Sherlock/README.md

 ```

 #### 3. Create a New Model Using Custom Image Dataset:
-*Michaniki* can do transfer learning on the pre-trained InceptionV3 CNN (without the top layer), and create a new CNN for users' image dataset.
+*Sherlock* can do transfer learning on the pre-trained InceptionV3 CNN (without the top layer), and create a new CNN for users' image dataset.

 **The new image dataset should be stored at S3 first, with the directory architecture in S3 should look like this**:
 ```